 As autumn temperatures drop, the 1-in.-long, fat grubs go 6 to 18 in. into the soil to spend the winter.

 In spring and late summer, the larva, or grub, can be as destructive as the adult, finding the roots of your turf to be the perfect food.
 Without a full root system, grass struggles to gather enough water to survive.
-One of the best ways to determine grub activity is shown in the photo below.
+One of the best ways to determine grub activity is shown in the photo above.
 If you can easily pull turf away like a rug and discover grubs underneath, it’s time to work on a control.

 Late spring to early fall, coinciding with the times grubs are near the soil surface, are the best times to apply a control.
 If you prefer a chemical, look for either a spray or a granular material that contains imidacloprid or halofenozide.